peterkhe1999/CheatSheet/OSCP/README.md

 iwr -UseDefaultCredentials http://web04
 ```

-Since silver and golden tickets represent powerful attack techniques, Microsoft created a security patch to update the PAC structure.
-With this patch in place, the extended PAC structure field PAC_REQUESTOR needs to be validated by a domain controller.
+Microsoft created a security patch to update the PAC structure from October 11, 2022: the extended PAC structure field PAC_REQUESTOR needs to be validated by a domain controller.
 This mitigates the capability to forge tickets for non-existent domain users if the client and the KDC are in the same domain.
 Without this patch, we could create silver tickets for domain users that do not exist.
-The updates from this patch are enforced from October 11, 2022.

 ### Domain Controller Synchronization